everycure-org/matrix/docs/src/infrastructure/gcp.md

 ## Project creation and seeding with terraform information

-We create projects at the "core" level and provide these projects to ... well project teams.
-What exactly we provide is documented on the [project setup](./gcp_project_template.md) page.
+We create projects at the "core" level and provide these projects to  project teams.

 ----